garywill/linux-router/README.md

 sudo lnxrouter -i eth1 -o isp5  --no-dns  --dhcp-dns 1.1.1.1  -6 --dhcp-dns6 [2606:4700:4700::1111]
 ```

-It's recommended to:
+> In this case of usage, it's recommended to:
+>

-1. Stop serving local DNS to clients on our Linux host
+> 1. Stop serving local DNS
-2. Tell clients which DNS to use (ISP5's DNS.
+> 2. Tell clients which DNS to use (ISP5's DNS.
 Or, a safe public DNS, like above example)

 > Also, read *Notice 1*